Sonic the Hedgehog (Sega Master System, Game Gear)

 This game has a prototype article

-The Master System port of Sonic the Hedgehog scaled down the Genesis game and included the all-new Bridge, Jungle, and Sky Base (not to be confused with Sky Chase) Zones.
+The 8-bit ports of Sonic the Hedgehog scaled down the Genesis game and included the all-new Bridge, Jungle, and Sky Base (not to be confused with Sky Chase) Zones.
 Given the limitations, it wasn't too bad.

-The Game Gear version appears to have been a port of the Master System game, as it was not only released two months later, but also removes some unused sprites while adding others.
-The smaller screen also meant that things had to be scaled down, resulting in the Green Hill boss being laughably easy.
+Although they're mostly the same content-wise, the Game Gear version has some unused sprites the Master System version doesn't, and vice-versa.
+The Game Gear's smaller screen also meant that things had to be scaled down, resulting in the Green Hill boss being laughably easy.

 |Green Hill Totem Pole||Used in the Master System version, but not the Game Gear one.|